astronomer/airflow-snowparkml-demo/README.md

 - Time: Developers spend lots of unproductive time watching Docker image building.
 - Updates: During development it is often necessary to restart docker services or change settings.
 The options above do not support `cacheing` which means each restart requires the same lengthy build delay unless the developer manually caches images.

-## : Docker buildkit from with ❤️ from Astronomer
+## Docker buildkit... with ❤️ from Astronomer

 Astronomer has created a custom Docker frontend buildkit to drastically simplify this build process to only a couple of lines in the Dockerfile.